GenAion/Bicycle/README.md

 Enters glutMainLoop()

 Controls
-Left-click anywhere in the window to toggle animation (play/pause).
+Left‐click anywhere in the window to toggle animation (play/pause).

-Mouse drag (left-button + drag) to rotate the camera around the bicycle.
+Mouse drag (left‐button + drag) to rotate the camera around the bicycle.

 Keyboard